Calderdale Libraries form part of a network of job clubs throughout Calderdale. Most clubs work on a drop-in basis and PC access is free.

 Job Searching tends to be carried out online.
 These are some of the most popular job sites.
 You can save your CV onto the site and then apply for jobs.

-- Universal Job Match a site that claimants are required to sign up to.
+- Find a Job , A site that claimants are required to sign up to.

 - Halifax Courier Jobsite